OpShin/opshin-book/src/smart_contract_tour/validator_scripts.md

 def validator(datum: CancelDatum, redeemer: None, context: ScriptContext) -> None:
+    # Check that we are indeed spending a UTxO
+    assert isinstance(context.purpose, Spending), "Wrong type of script invocation"

     # Confirm the creator signed the transaction in scenario (1).
     creator_is_cancelling_gift = datum.creator_pubkeyhash in context.tx_info.signatories